KevinWMatthews/blog_jekyll/_drafts/tuple-destructuring-in-rust.md

 let z = the_tuple.2;
 ```

-Rust can frequently infer the type, allowing a tuple assignment to be simplified:
+Rust can frequently infer the type of the tuple elements, allowing a tuple assignment to be simplified:

 ```rust
 let the_tuple = (1, 2, 3);